-Please welcome Helen from Witty Hoots who joins our ABCs and 123 series with this idea that combines a pretty jewellery craft for kids with a hands-on math lesson in repeating patterns.
+Please welcome Helen from Witty Hoots who joins us today with this idea that combines a pretty jewellery craft for kids with a hands-on math lesson in repeating patterns.

 Pretty repeating patterns jewellery craft for kids